QARIMA: A Quantum Approach To Classical Time Series Analysis: Processes and Algorithms

-In classical time series analysis, the autoregressive order \(p\) is typically selected by scanning information criteria such as AIC or BIC, or by grid search guided by PACF \cite{box2015time}.
-In our quantum-inspired framework, we preserve the \emph{PACF-guided} candidate set \(\mathcal{P}\), but replace global search methods with a VQC refinement of the AR coefficients for each candidate \(p\).
-For each \(p \in \mathcal{P}\), we proceed as follows: \begin{enumerate} \item Difference the series using the identified order \(d^\star\); \item Build the AR design matrix \(\mathbf{X}^{(p)}\) from lagged values; \item Initialize the coefficient vector \(\mathbf{b}^{(0)}\) via ordinary least squares (OLS); \item Refine \(\mathbf{b}\) by minimizing the quantum-inspired AR loss \(\mathcal{L}_{\mathrm{AR}}\) (cf. Eq.~\eqref{ARloss}) using a depth-controlled VQC ansatz and a classical derivative-free optimizer such as COBYLA~\cite{cerezo2021variational,powell1994direct}. \end{enumerate}
+In classical time-series analysis, the autoregressive order ($p$) is typically selected using information criteria such as AIC or BIC, or through grid search guided by PACF diagnostics~\cite{box2015time}.
+In QARIMA, the role of PACF-guided autoregressive lag discovery is preserved through the QPACF module.
+QPACF first identifies a candidate set of autoregressive orders ($\mathcal{P}$), and VQC-based refinement is then used to estimate and evaluate AR coefficients for each candidate ($p \in \mathcal{P}$).
+Thus, the VQC does not act as a standalone order-discovery mechanism; rather, it refines the AR coefficient vector within a QPACF-screened AR search space.

+For each ($p \in \mathcal{P}$), the procedure is as follows: \begin{enumerate} \item Difference the series using the identified order ($d^\star$); \item Build the AR design matrix ($\mathbf{X}^{(p)}$) from lagged values; \item Initialize the coefficient vector ($\mathbf{b}^{(0)}$) using ordinary least squares (OLS); \item Refine ($\mathbf{b}$) by minimizing the VQC-based AR state-alignment loss ($\mathcal{L}_{\mathrm{AR}}^{\mathrm{VQC}}$) in Eq.~\eqref{ARlossVQC}, using a depth-controlled VQC ansatz and a classical derivative-free optimizer such as COBYLA~\cite{cerezo2021variational,powell1994direct}. \end{enumerate}

-The VQC offers an expressive, hardware-compatible parameterization while retaining PACF interpretability.
-OLS initialization provides a warm start that reduces susceptibility to barren plateaus and poor local minima~\cite{Grant_initialization_2019}.
-Let \(\mathbf{y} \in \mathbb{R}^T\) denote the differenced series.
-For each \(p \in \mathcal{P}\), we form \(\mathbf{X}^{(p)} \in \mathbb{R}^{(T-p) \times p}\) and solve:
+The VQC provides a shallow, hardware-compatible parameterization for refining AR coefficients while retaining the interpretability of QPACF-selected lag candidates.
+OLS initialization is used as a warm start to anchor the optimization and reduce susceptibility to barren plateaus and poor local minima~\cite{Grant_initialization_2019}.
+Let ($\mathbf{y}^{(p)} \in \mathbb{R}^{T-p}$) denote the target vector after differencing and lag alignment.
+For each ($p \in \mathcal{P}$), we form the AR design matrix ($\mathbf{X}^{(p)} \in \mathbb{R}^{(T-p) \times p}$) and compute the OLS initialization:

+\paragraph{VQC-to-AR coefficient map.} Let $\boldsymbol{\beta}\in\mathbb{R}^{p}$ denote the trainable AR VQC parameter vector for a candidate autoregressive order $p$.
+The OLS initialization $\mathbf{b}^{(0)}$ is used to initialize the corresponding rotation angles.
+In the implementation used in this study, the VQC does not act as a separate measurement-to-coefficient black box.
+Instead, it provides a hardware-compatible parameterization of the AR coefficient vector through trainable $R_y$ rotation angles.
+The coefficient map is defined as

+where $g_{\mathrm{AR}}(\cdot)$ denotes the AR coefficient readout induced by the VQC parameterization, and $\mathrm{Proj}_{\mathcal{B}}(\cdot)$ denotes the coefficient scaling or clipping operation used for numerical stability.
+In the direct-angle parameterization used here, the trainable VQC angles correspond componentwise to the AR coefficient entries after projection: